Office for International Services COVID-19 Updates

 Initial/New Students – studying from abroad

-Those who have decided to defer admission to Spring 2021, ensure that you have notified and received confirmation for this change from your respective Fordham University Admission Office.
+Those who have decided to defer admission to Fall 2021, ensure that you have notified and received confirmation for this change from your respective Fordham University Admissions Office.

-If you are an ACTIVE student, but have chosen to take an Academic Leave of Absence, please contact the appropriate Dean at your specific school within Fordham University.
+If you are an ACTIVE student, but have chosen to take an Academic Leave of Absence for the Spring 2021 term, please contact the appropriate Dean at your specific school within Fordham University.